 by Meghan Fitzgerald

-Whether or not we are among the 62% of Americans who celebrate Valentine’s Day, or whether the commercial expression of Valentines Day, or its rather interesting history, mesh with what we value, there is something very sweet and valuable about this midwinter chance to stop and celebrate love with our kids.
+Whether or not we are among the 51% of Americans who celebrate Valentine’s Day, or whether or not the rather interesting history of Valentine's Day sits with you, there is something very sweet and valuable about this midwinter chance to stop and celebrate love with our kids.

-Each year, we make a habit of doing just a little something sweet with and for one another—it’s our chance to stop and think about what might delight one another and to take time to show that we care about each other.
+Each year, we make a habit of doing just a little something sweet with and for one another—it’s our chance to stop and think about what we love about each other and what might delight the others in our family.
+This is a great way to learn to take others' perspectives and builds the habit of showing that we care about each other.
 Whether on Valentine’s Day, or on any day you pick, such traditions help kids develop a sense of connection and empathy.

 With love to all of our community, we share a few of our favorite ways to celebrate love with little ones: